maltsev-dev/maltsev-dev.github.io/content/dev_nurse_project_1.md

 tags = ["project", "rust", "nurse", "product"]
 +++

-In this series of articles, I want to show you how I created my own **ESP32-S3**-based device with **ML** onboard.
+In this series of articles, I'd like to show you how to create your own **ESP32-S3**-based device with **ML** built right into the firmware.
-The project is both a learning pet project and a minimal, repeatable, practical approach.
 🟠 I'll try to describe not only what I'm doing, but also how I got there—all the decisions, compromises, and challenges that arose along the way.

 <!-- more -->
 ---

-## &emsp;&emsp;&emsp; Why and for what reason?
+## &emsp;&emsp;&emsp; Why did I even take this on??
-There are several reasons why I decided to undertake this project and document the process:
+The reasons are actually quite simple—and honest.

-1. Because it's objectively difficult for me
+1. It's an objectively difficult challenge.
-I don't have deep experience with microcontrollers, and I only have a superficial knowledge of machine learning.
+I don't have extensive, multi-year experience working with microcontrollers, and my knowledge of ML is only basic.
-This sounds like a complex technical challenge to me.
+But that's precisely why the idea seemed interesting: it's a task with many unknowns, and it requires combining different skills into a single system.

 2. I want to improve my Rust skills
+I've been using Rust for a long time, and it's become my primary tool for many projects.
+Therefore, the choice for firmware was obvious: Rust → safety, control, predictability, and a sign of engineering quality.
-I want to use Rust as the primary language for developing firmware and the entire server side.
+Moreover, I want to show that Rust firmware isn't exotic, but a fully functional approach.
-I've long liked it, and after several successfully implemented projects using it, I've never had to question what to use for firmware.

 3. Build a full cycle: **MCU → AI → Actix Web → Dashboard**
-The philosophy of overspecialization is being replaced by interdisciplinarity and brave generalist engineers who are capable of understanding the entire product and improving any part of it.
+Narrow specialization is being replaced by generalist engineers who understand the product as a whole.
-Therefore, I'm interested in creating a full-cycle IoT product that will require a wealth of interdisciplinary technical knowledge and skills.
+That's why I'm interested in following the entire IoT product journey:
+* assembling the hardware,
+* integrating TinyML inference,
+* setting up Wi-Fi and MQTT,
+* processing data on the server,
+* displaying statistics and graphs on the dashboard.
+I want to cover the entire stack—from the registry to the UI.

 4. Document your journey
-I'd be happy to return to this series of articles, in which I plan to document my learnings and describe a structured process.
+want to document this journey: the approaches, the conclusions, the decisions made.
-This could also be useful for other developers, employers, or partners.
+This will be useful for me in the future, and perhaps for other developers reading this series, my employers, or my partners.

 ## &emsp;&emsp;&emsp; What exactly do I want to build?